TBehara/CS100-LMS-Copy/README.md

  * Technologies we plan on using (This list may change over the course of the project):
       * We will be using C++ for our implementation of a library management system.
       * We will use hashes to keep track of user passwords and accounts so users may securely log in.
-      * There will be classes for books/users/admins that will allow users to checkout books as well as keep information about each book such as ISB and page count.
+      * There will be classes for books/users/admins that will allow users to checkout books as well as keep information about each book such as title and author
-      * We will create an automatic backend system that will keep track of checkout times and appropiately indicate when users are overdue for returning their books.
+      * We will be using nlohmann's JSON (https://github.com/nlohmann/json) for C++ library to save program data in JSON files
+      * We will be using an external sha256 hash library to keep password data secure
  * What will be the input/output of our project?
       * All user inputs and program outputs will be done in the terminal.
       * The initial output will be a menu screen that will prompt the user for a username to login and password or sign up for accounts.